amilajack/eslint-plugin-flowtype-errors/readme.md

  */
 ```

 **Step 3.
-Settings(optional)**
+Settings (optional)**

-Add this line to the 'settings' section of your `.eslintrc`, if your `.flowconfig` file is located in a different folder
-than the execution path of eslint.
+Add this line to the 'settings' section of your `.eslintrc` if your `.flowconfig` file is located in a different folder than the execution path of eslint.
 ```js
 "settings": {
   "flowtype-errors": {